Seneca-BSA/bsa/docs/ses250/lab7.md

     ***Figure 7.3***

 1. Turn on the output of the power supply then try to lift a paper clip using the head side of the bolt as shown above.
 Slowly increase or decrease the current limit until just one paper clip can be lifted.
 Record the current in the table below.
 Stop the power output and let the coil cool down between trials.

+    **NOTE: At the end of each trial, use the permanent magnet to remove any residual magnetism from the electromagnet.
+Attach the permanent magnet to the electro-magnet then repeat a few times with a revised polarity.**

     > **Lab Question 4:** Repeat step 5 but try to lift two paperclips then three and so on.
 Always add a paperclip to the first paperclip.
 Stop the experiment when the current limit is at 3A or 10 paper clip is lifted.
 Afterward, calculate the magnetic field and force using the formula in the lab description at each step:
     >